 Purpose of the statement

-This statement aims to inform the University of Glasgow Court, our staff and the general public about the steps taken during the last financial year, ending 31 July 2017 in support of the Modern Slavery Act 2015.
+This statement is made in pursuant to Section 54, Part 6 of the Modern Slavery Act 2015.
+This statement aims to inform the University of Glasgow Court, our staff and the general public about the steps taken during the last financial year, ending 31 July 2022 in support of the Modern Slavery Act 2015.

 The University is committed to ensuring and actively monitoring that modern slavery and human trafficking is not taking place in any parts of its operation within the University and its Supply Chain.